Sarbinski/partners-list/README.md

 # Application for filtering and sorting Partners from a list

 This app uses predefined Geo point to filter the list of partners read from a file.
-Only the entries which are in the specified range will be in the invitation list.
+Only the entries which are in the specified range will be on the invitation list.
 Also, the list is sorted by Partner ID.

 ## Start